Answers-AI/docubot/docubot/markdown/src/docubot.js.md

 Summary:
-This file, docubot.js, is a script that processes a codebase to generate documentation using OpenAI's GPT-3 and GPT-4 models.
-It counts tokens in the codebase, estimates the cost of generating documentation, and creates markdown files with the generated documentation.
+This file is responsible for processing files in a given folder, generating a cost summary, and prompting the user to proceed with the operation.
+If the user chooses to proceed, the script splits the files into two categories, sends one category directly to writeResponsesToFile, and sends the other category to batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 Import statements:
-- fs: File system module for reading and writing files.
-- path: Path module for handling file paths.
-- gpt3-tokenizer: Tokenizer for GPT-3 models.
-- dotenv: Module for loading environment variables from a .env file.
+- dotenv: loads environment variables from a .env file
-- openai: OpenAI API client for interacting with GPT models.
+- path: provides utilities for working with file and directory paths
-- readline: Module for reading user input from the command line.
+- readline: provides an interface for reading input from a readable stream (e.g. process.stdin) and writing output to a writable stream (e.g. process.stdout)
+- inititalize: a custom module that initializes the application with configuration settings
+- fileProcessor, batchCompletionProcessor, batchEmbeddingsProcessor, splitFiles, writeResponsesToFile: custom modules that process files and generate OpenAI docs
+- utils: a custom module that provides utility functions

 Script Summary:
-The script first checks if the local config file exists and copies it from the default config if not.
-It then sets up the GPT-3 tokenizer and OpenAI API client.
-The main function processes the codebase, counting tokens, estimating the cost, and generating documentation.
-It also provides utility functions for copying folders, getting file names from paths, and prompting the user for input.
+The script initializes the application with configuration settings, processes files in a given folder, generates a cost summary, prompts the user to proceed with the operation, and sends files to writeResponsesToFile and batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 Internal Functions:
-- copyFolderSync(src, dest): Copies a folder and its contents from src to dest.
-- getFilenameFromPath(path): Returns the filename from a given file path.
-- getEstimatedPricing(sortedFilePathsByTokenCount): Estimates the cost of generating documentation based on token counts.
-- getPromptType(filePath): Determines the prompt type for a given file path based on the config's PROMPT_TYPE_CONDITIONS.
-- getPromptAndExample(filePath): Returns the prompt and template for a given file path based on its prompt type.
-- processFile(filePath): Processes a file, generating documentation using the GPT model and returning the result.
-- promptUser(question): Prompts the user for input with a given question and returns their response.
+- main: the main function that processes files, generates a cost summary, prompts the user to proceed with the operation, and sends files to writeResponsesToFile and batchCompletionProcessor to get OpenAI docs.
+It then processes the markdown folder and gets embeddings.

 External Functions:
-- main(filePath): The main function that processes the codebase, counting tokens, estimating the cost, and generating documentation.
+- main: exports the main function

 Interaction Summary:
-This file can be used as a standalone script or imported as a module in other parts of the application.
-When used as a module, it exports the main function and utility functions for other parts of the application to use.
+This file interacts with other custom modules to process files and generate OpenAI docs.
+It also interacts with the readline module to prompt the user to proceed with the operation.

 Developer Questions:
-1. How can I add new prompt types and conditions to the config?
-2. How can I adjust the GPT model parameters, such as temperature, for generating documentation?
+- What is the purpose of the inititalize module and how does it work?
+- How are files processed and split into skipCompletionFiles and filesForDocumentation?
+- How does batchCompletionProcessor generate OpenAI docs?
+- How does batchEmbeddingsProcessor process the markdown folder and get embeddings?
+- What are the configuration settings used in this file and where are they defined?
-3. How can I modify the script to support other output formats besides markdown?
+- How can I modify the prompt message in the readline module?
-4. How can I customize the token counting process for specific file types or languages?
-5. How can I handle errors or edge cases when processing files and generating documentation?
+- What happens if the user chooses not to proceed with the operation?
+- Are there any known issues or bugs with this file?
+- What are the todo items that need to be addressed in this file?